News Archives

 He tells the sailors to toss him overboard, because he believes that his God is acting like all the other gods, punishing him and them in the process.
 After Jonah says, “hurl me into the sea,” something strange happens.
 The sailors start rowing to dry land.
 Though it’s easy to skip ahead and assume that they picked him up and tossed him right in – they didn’t.
 These outsider sailors are acting in a gracious way.

-Consuming Mission and Short-Term Missions
+Consuming Mission and Short-Term Missions by Rob Haynes

-Aaron Perry ~ Self-Consciousness vs Self-Awareness
+Self-Consciousness vs Self-Awareness by Aaron Perry

 February 6, 2019